 In addition to the above guidelines, you should make some small changes to your child’s diet to ensure they get a memory boost.
 One of the best ways to do this to make certain there’s high nutrition in the food she eats.
 Aside from better memory, she’ll enjoy the benefits of a stronger immune system and better overall development too.
 So, go ahead and up your kids’ consumption of these foods:

 Fish like tuna and salmon (fresh, not canned) is one of the best sources of omega-3 fatty acids.
 However, don’t feed your toddler more than three portions a day as fish may contain mercury.
 If she isn’t the biggest fan of fish, you might have to be a little innovative.
 Try boiling and shredding the fish and adding it to rice.
 You can also prepare fishcake with potatoes and coated in breadcrumbs to be fried.
-If she is fond of fish, include it in a tuna sandwich.
+If she is fond of fish, include it in the form of shallow fried fish or fish curries.

 This one is a classic but no less powerful!
-Milk, which has long been known to build healthy bones and give kids a vitamin and protein boost, also helps improve their brain power.
+Milk, which has long been known to build healthy bones and give kids a vitamin and protein boost, also helps improve their brainpower.
 Make sure you don’t forego that daily glass of milk.
 In case your child has lactose intolerance, check with the doctor to see what alternatives you can opt for.
+Alternatives could be almond milk, coconut milk, soy milk, or rice milk in case of lactose intolerance.

 If you’ve been wondering if it’s alright to give your toddler whole-wheat, it is.
 Kids who cross the 6-month mark can have foods containing wheat germ, an important source of choline.
 Whole-wheat bread and cereal are packed with vitamins B6 and B12.
 You can alternate with cereal and bread throughout the week.
 Iron-fortified cereal is the best bet for your little one as children need iron for proper development.
 While whole-wheat is healthy, you might want to regulate the portion sizes.
 Too much and your toddler will get too full and there won’t be enough room in her tummy for other foods with equally beneficial nutrients.